MassonNN/aiogram/docs/api/upload_file.rst

-If you need to upload a file from another server, but the direct link is bound to your server's IP, or you want to bypass native `upload limits <https://core.telegram.org/bots/api#sending-files>`_ by URL, you can use :obj:`aiogram.types.input_file.URLInputFile`.
+If you need to upload a file from another server, but the direct link is bound to your server's IP, or you want to bypass native `upload limits <https://core.telegram.org/bots/api#sending-files>`_ by URL, you can use :obj:`masogram.types.input_file.URLInputFile`.

 Import wrapper:

 .. code-block::

-    from aiogram.types import URLInputFile
+    from masogram.types import URLInputFile

 And then you can use it: